ryanfb/etc/_posts/2014-11-13-command_line_ocr_on_mac_os_x.md

          pdftk page_*.pdf cat output merged.pdf

 Now `merged.pdf` should contain your searchable, OCR'd PDF.
-I've also wrapped this workflow up into [a script](https://gist.github.com/ryanfb/f792ce839c8f26e972cf).
+I've wrapped this workflow up into [a script](https://gist.github.com/ryanfb/f792ce839c8f26e972cf), or alternately you may want to see if the robust [OCRmyPDF](https://github.com/fritz-hh/OCRmyPDF) script works for your needs.

 ### Footnotes